tanjum-akter/Geodatabase_Management/README.md

 Feature classes ending with _LG: 9

-  Count Total Feature Classes and List, Expected Output and example:
+  Count Total Feature Classes and List, Expected Output and Example:
 Counts the feature classes and list all of them stored within a specified geodatabase.
 The output shows the total number of feature classes followed by a list of their names as text in the same kernel.

 Total feature classes: 4